kerry-space/jsTestAssignment/README.md

 # jsTestAssignment
-Testing our function, with  Mocking
+Testing our function, with  Jest